 This program is for participants who would like to join the Natural Living School for less then 6 month, and would still like to have their stay count towards the required hours needed to receive one of the Natural Building certifications.
 The Interns can join the school for a minimum of 4 weeks or one month.
 They can come up to 3 months.
 If they wish to stay longer, it will be on case by case basis, and it will need to be approved by the director of the school.
 Applicants for the Internship program will need to have a plan for how they are going to work towards one of the certifications in Natural Building before being accepted into the program.
 The school is only interested in accepting participants who are trying to make natural building, permaculture, or natural building design into a career.

-Interns will work alongside the apprentices, and will receive the same workload.
+Description: Interns will work alongside the Journeyman.
 The Interns will join the construction crew at whatever stage the building process is in, depending on when they join the program.
-The apprentices or the foreman will catch them up to speed, in terms of what they missed.
-Based on the timing, the participant may or may not be able to receive a Permaculture Design Certification with this certification.
+The Journeyman or the foreman will catch them up to speed, in terms of what they missed.
+Based on the timing, the participant may or may not be able to receive a Permaculture Design Certification.
+The permaculture design certification is not included in the tuition.
 This will need to be looked at on an individual basis and talked over in-depth before the start of their program.

 Prerequisites: Participants should be at least 18 years of age, in good health with health insurance.
 Applicants should have the funds to pay for the full tuition, plus have extra spending money saved up.
 Students need to be able to pass a drug test and be willing to refrain from drug use and drinking alcohol while in the program, including after work and on weekends.
 Participants do not need any building experience.